Pack That Pack Up: How to Pack for Backpacking

 A heavy pack can be unwieldy to handle.
 When you go to pick up your backpack, either to load it into the car the first morning or to put it back on after a snack break, do so with care.
 After loosening all the straps, I recommend grabbing the loop at the top of your frame (not the shoulder straps) and sliding it up onto a bent knee.
 Once it is balanced on one knee or thigh, go ahead and slide the shoulder straps on one then the other, shimmying the bag onto your back.
 Keep your legs bent and feel free to bend over at the waist a bit if it helps you stay balanced.
 Tighten the straps in the correct order: hip belt, chest strap, shoulder straps, upper stays.
 Follow this careful process in reverse to take your pack off, which will help you avoid injury to yourself or damage to the items inside.

 Every morning at camp before you hit the trail you will inevitably have to pack up your backpack all over again.
-If the initial process seemed arduous, it is suffice to say that it will most certainly get easier over time.
+If the initial process seemed arduous, it suffices to say that it will most certainly get easier over time.
 After ten years of backpacking, I have a system that is streamlined and efficient.
 It took time, effort, and practice to get there.
 Keep doing your research and trying your best.
+If you have any questions, reach out to a Camping & Hiking expert here on Curated for free, personalized advice and recommendations.
 See you out on the trail!